tc39/proposal-object-getownpropertydescriptors/README.md

 Since the main goal of this proposal is to simplify some common boilerplate and be consistent with the fact there is a singular version of the method but not a plural one, it might be further consistent to have the plural version of the current [Reflect.getOwnPropertyDescriptor](http://www.ecma-international.org/ecma-262/6.0/#sec-reflect.getownpropertydescriptor) method too.

+### Should the returned `descriptors` object be created from `null` instead of `Object.prototype` ?
+As mentioned in issue #5, it might look better to return an object that inherits `null` instead of `{}` but it won't conretely bring any real-world benefit to developers.
+When it comes to descriptors, specs are clear that it's about own properties, and not inherited one.
+What is problematic is either the data descriptor or the accessor one, both possibly influenced by inheritance so that `Object.prototype.writable = true` would make every accessor fail due presence or a `writable` field in its chain.

+Accordingly, I don't believe starting from a `null` object is needed since it won't fix the problem within each descriptor but it will easily be on developers way when it comes to debug such object or use `hasOwnProperty` while filtering or modifying it.